anhnguyendepocen/functional-programming-in-R/04_higher_order_functions.md

 factorial(100)
 ```

 For computing the size of a tree we just do exactly the same thing.
-It doesn't matter that the continuation we use here does something more complex -- it calls the depth-first traversal on the right subtree instead of just computing an expression directly -- because it is just a continuation and we just need to wrap it up as a thunk:
+It doesn't matter that the continuation we use here does something more complex---it calls the depth-first traversal on the right subtree instead of just computing an expression directly---because it is just a continuation and we just need to wrap it up as a thunk:

 ```{r}
 thunk_size <- function(node, continuation = identity) {